Como tratar a dor no pescoço

 - Versão em Áudio

 The neck is made up of bones, muscles, ligaments, and nerves that work together to support the head and allow movement.
-Pain can happen when any of these structures become irritated or injured.
+Dor no pescoço can happen when any of these structures become irritated, strained, or injured.

-Pain that worsens when turning or tilting your head is often caused by muscle strain or stiffness in the joints of the neck.
-This can happen after:
+Pain that worsens when turning or tilting the head is commonly caused by muscle strain or stiffness in the joints of the neck.
+This may develop after:

 Sleeping in an awkward position.